 Debate Over Tattoos Continues In Japan | Gaming News

 Last week, Japanese celebrity Ryuchell revealed he got his wife and son’s names tattooed on his arms.
-It caused a debate over tattoos that has continued through this week.
+It caused a over tattoos that has continued through this week.

 The 22-year-old Ryuchell is a popular model, television personality, and newly minted pop singer.
 He and his wife Peco take their fashion cues from Full House, Lisa Frank and pizza.